 Reliable weather, climate, and hydrological services can prevent natural events from developing into natural disasters.

-The World Bank estimates that an effective Hydromet value chain worldwide can increase the productivity of many economic sectors and could lead to up to US$162 billion worth of benefits per year.
+The World Bank estimates that an effective Hydromet value chain worldwide can increase the productivity of many economic sectors and lead to up to US$162 billion worth of benefits per year.

 The diagnostics are an integrated tool and peer review approach to assess the maturity of Hydromet services across 10 different critical elements that are grouped under four categories – (1) enablers, (2) observation and data processing system, (3) services and product production and dissemination, and (4) user and stakeholder interaction.
-The process is innovative quick and collaborative.
+The process is innovative, quick, and collaborative.

 Under the guidance of the World Meteorological Organisation, the diagnostics were developed and tested in collaboration with 16 countries and their hydromet offices.
 There are more in the pipeline.